Getting on a plane in the middle of a pandemic isn’t ideal.

 Whether you have loved ones in another country or you have to travel for health reasons, getting from A to B is important if it’s not possible to take a car, bus or train.

 For example, my American fiancé recently came to the end of his tourist visa in the UK.
-This meant that we had to travel to Ireland while we wait for the USA to allow European citizens to go over and visit friends and family.
+This meant that we had to travel to Ireland so we could be together while we plan our next move.

 Did I want to travel while the world is battling a deadly virus?
 No. But did I feel like I had no choice because it was either that or not see my fiancé for potentially months on end?
 Yes.